 A more comprehensive list of “Smart Steps to Green the Office” is available at www.officedepot.com/greenyouroffice.

 In recognition of Earth Day, Office Depot also offered the following green solutions:

-Office Depot's Energy Star-qualified, 14-watt compact fluorescent lightbulbs (CFLs), which were offered in a $3.99 three-pack chain-wide during Earth Week;
+· Office Depot’s Energy Star-qualified, 14-watt compact fluorescent lightbulbs (CFLs), which will be available chain-wide in a $3.99 three-pack during Earth Week (April 19-26);

 Siddiqui suggested businesses begin “greening” their offices and operations by starting out small.
 “Start by making small changes to your everyday purchases and practices,” he said.
 “For example, buy green by seeking products with just a small amount of recycled content, or be green by turning off your light each time you leave your office or cube.
 By starting small, you can start to go green without feeling overwhelmed.
 And once your few small steps become habits, you can then think about additional steps.”